zold-io/blog.zold.io/pages/roadmap.md

 This is our current technical focus (most urgent and critical are at the top):

-  * Queue Overflow: the amount of wallets "in process" is growing in some nodes sometimes; this doesn't sound like a valid behavior and most likely means some dead loops.

   * Zold-Stress doesn't demonstrate high-speed results; we have to investigate what's going on and what need to be fixed.